Visit the DLC Museum of Natural History!

 Matt's CV can be viewed HERE.

-Catherine is the Staff Specialist at the DLCMNH, which means she wears a lot of hats!
+Catherine is the Collections Manager at the DLCMNH, which means she wears a lot of hats!
 She is the assistant to the curator and is the DLCMNH collections manager.
 Catherine is also in charge of keeping the DLCMNH on track financially as well as helping with grants.
 If you’re visiting the collection, Catherine will help coordinate your visit, and if you need a loan from the museum she will help get the specimens to and from your lab.
 She also helps schedule work-study students and volunteers.

 Catherine is a member of the Society for the Preservation of Natural History Collections (SPNHC), where she coordinates with other collections managers to ensure the longevity of the DLCMNH.
 Her favorite part of working at the museum is seeing people, especially kids, get excited about fossils.